0redfn/jmap.github.io/README.md

 # About

-This is the source code for the [UMAP to UEFN converter](https://senseiusagi.github.io/umap-to-uefn-converter/) that I have created.
+This is the source code for the [UMAP to UEFN converter](https://senseiusagi.github.io/umap-to-uefn-converter/) that SenseiUsagi has created, and I have modified.
 With it you can convert .json versions of .umap files into a format that can be copy-pasted into UEFN.
 To get .json versions of .umap files use FModel.

 # DISCLAIMER